Detach a volume

 Important

-While its possible, we don’t recommend detaching a volume on a running VM as it could impact the data integrity if its not properly unmounted.
+While its possible, we don’t recommend detaching a volume on a running instance as it could impact the data integrity if its not properly unmounted in the operating system.

 Cloud management portal

-To detach a volume using the Cloud management portal, follow these steps:
+To detach a volume using the Cloud management portal

 • Press the instance that you want to resize.